twitocode/Tantalum/content/Rates of Reaction.md

 ![[Pasted image 20241207153834.png]]

 ## Catalyst
 A chemical which speeds up a reaction by lowering the activation energy $E_A$.
 It does not participate in the reaction.
+It acts as a surface for where the reaction can take place.

 ![[Pasted image 20241207154739.png]]